-The fraction of mortality attributed to air pollution, measured as fine particulate matter or otherwise known as PM2.5, for 2020 in Swindon was 6% (compared to 5.2% across the South West and 5.6% in England), down from 7.1% (2018) and 6.8% (2019).
+The fraction of mortality attributed to air pollution, measured as fine particulate matter or otherwise known as PM{2.5}, for 2020 in Swindon was 6% (compared to 5.2% across the South West and 5.6% in England), down from 7.1% (2018) and 6.8% (2019).
 This means that 6 out of 100 deaths from all causes for people aged 30+ in Swindon are associated with long-term exposure to particulate air pollution.
-Swindon's air quality is generally good against current standards for both NO2 and PM2.5.
+Swindon's air quality is generally good against current standards for both NO2 and PM{2.5}.
 All of Swindon is compliant with legal limits for NO2, save for one section of Kingshill Road (A4289).
 An Air Quality Management Area (AQMA) has been declared for a stretch of Kingshill, and an Air Quality Action Plan (AQAP) to return the road to compliance has been devised.
 Since declaration of the AQMA, measured levels have dropped significantly.
 The Environmental Health team, using a network of 42 passive monitors, regularly screens the town for new or emerging hotspots, and to build up a picture of air quality in areas that may be developed in the future.

-Average PM2.5 levels across Swindon for 2021 met the EU & UK legal limit comfortably, and National models expect to see around a 1% improvement in PM2.5 levels per year under existing measures.
-In late 2021, the WHO revised their guidance on acceptable PM2.5 levels and introduced guideline interim targets for those locations currently unable to meet the new aspirational target of 5μg/m3, which corresponds to the lowest level at which health impacts are thought to exist.
+Average PM{2.5} levels across Swindon for 2021 met the EU & UK legal limit comfortably, and National models expect to see around a 1% improvement in PM{2.5} levels per year under existing measures.
+In late 2021, the WHO revised their guidance on acceptable PM{2.5} levels and introduced guideline interim targets for those locations currently unable to meet the new aspirational target of 5μg/m3, which corresponds to the lowest level at which health impacts are thought to exist.
 The previous target value of 10μg/m3 became the next best (Level 4) interim target.
 The great majority of Swindon's areas met the previous guideline target of 10μg/m3, but not the new aspirational guideline target of 5μg/m3 (which is also the case for most areas in England).

-The UK has also reviewed its own legal limits for PM2.5, and a new legal limit of 10μg/m3, which aligns with the WHO level 4 interim target, along with a population exposure reduction target (PERT) of -35% by 2040 (against a 2018 base) came into force in January 2023.
+The UK has also reviewed its own legal limits for PM{2.5}, and a new legal limit of 10μg/m3, which aligns with the WHO level 4 interim target, along with a population exposure reduction target (PERT) of -35% by 2040 (against a 2018 base) came into force in January 2023.
 These new limits will be monitored through a national network of monitors operated by the Department for Food, the Environment and Rural Affairs (DEFRA), which is expanding its network of monitors in order to do so.
-PM2.5 is a global and regional pollutant under little local control, but the greatest local contributor, perhaps up to 30%, is now thought to be via domestic solid fuel burning.
-The 2021 Census shows that very few homes in Swindon need to burn solid fuel as their primary heat source however.
-[7]
+PM{2.5} is a global and regional pollutant under little local control, but the greatest local contributor, perhaps up to 30%, is now thought to be via domestic solid fuel burning.
+However, Census 2021 records that very few homes (0.1% or 57 homes) in Swindon need to burn solid fuel as their primary heat source^[7,8].

 - [1] Department for Environmental Food and Rural Affairs (2022).
 Background to concentrations of air pollutants - [2] Asthma + Lung UK: Air Pollution and Asthma (accessed May 2022) - [3] National Institute of Environmental Health Sciences: Air Pollution and Your Health (accessed May 2022) - [4] Department for Environmental Food and Rural Affairs.
-Clean Air Strategy 2019 - 51 Brunt et al. (2017).
-Air pollution, deprivation and health: understanding relationships to add value to local air quality management policy and practice in Wales, LIK, Journal of Public Health, 39(3), pp. 485-4 - 6] Public Health England (2018).
-Health matters: air pollution - [7] WHO global air quality guidelines: particulate matter (PM2.5 and PM10), ozone, nitrogen dioxide, sulphur dioxide and carbon monoxide (updated September 2022)
+Clean Air Strategy 2019 - [5] Brunt et al. (2017).
+Air pollution, deprivation and health: understanding relationships to add value to local air quality management policy and practice in Wales, LIK, Journal of Public Health, 39(3), pp. 485-41 - oj Fubile Health England (2010).
+Health matters, ali poliution - [7] WHO global air quality guidelines: particulate matter (PM2.5 and PM10), ozone, nitrogen dioxide, sulphur dioxide and carbon monoxide (updated September 2022) - [8] Office for National Statistics (2021).
+Census 2021